rickballard/CoCivium/insights/Insight_Story_Being_Noname_c2_20250801.md

 “Don’t worry,” said the machine.
 “You could be far worse than stubborn.
 There are many, many Nonames in Civium.
 All humans start off as Nonames.
 You are just young, that’s all.
 Your name is coming.”

 “Yeah, that’s what everyone keeps telling me.
 But I need to know my real name, and I need to know now.
-And if you tell me, how will I know it’s mine?”
+But then, even if you tell me, how will I know it’s mine?”

 “You will feel it begin,” the machine said softly.
 “Every kindness you choose, every mistake you own up to, every try-again you make, every time you say sorry and mean it - your name grows a little more.
 It becomes more you, and you become more it.”